pydantic/pydantic-settings/docs/index.md

 ### Azure Key Vault

-You simply set the `AZURE_KEY_VAULT__URL` environment variable and use your role assignement (from the system identity, user managed identity or executing `az login`) to access to the secrets.
+You simply set the `AZURE_KEY_VAULT__URL` environment variable and use your identity (in local you can execute `az login`) with a role assignement (the recommended one is `Key Vault Secrets User`).

-Optionally you can provide the URL and the credentials using the constructor.
+Optionally you can provide the Key Vault URL and identification mechanism using the constructor.

 ```
 import os